Perspective | Europe is showing that it could lead its own defense

 Europe would have to act quickly to redress its strategic deficits relative to Russia, which are real but too often exaggerated.
 The European members of NATO already possess around two dozen armored and mechanized brigades, enough to make a Russian offensive difficult in the early stages and allow Europe to prevail through its overwhelming economic and demographic advantages.
 The most urgent task is to improve the readiness and sustainability of European forces.
 German determination and funding will go a long way toward that end.
 In particular, Europe must develop certain critical capabilities, such as surface-to-air missile batteries, combat-support assets, and air-refueling systems — all essential for high-end operations, and at present possessed mostly by the United States.

-During the transitional period, U.S. military would continue to provide command-and-control functions and logistics support so as not leave a window of opportunity for Moscow to exploit.
+During the transitional period, U.S. military would continue to provide command-and-control functions and logistics support so as not leave an opportunity for Moscow to exploit.
 The Biden administration would, however, begin to shift command of NATO to European leadership, and deepen its support for E.U. defense efforts, which previous administrations sought to suppress.
-As European manpower steps up, the United States could bring most of its personnel home, with some air and naval forces remaining.
+As European forces steps up, the United States could bring most of its personnel home, with some air and naval forces remaining.

 Europe would also need to grow its defense-industrial base, both to develop cutting-edge technologies and to create enduring political support for higher spending.
 Since 2017, the E.U. has implemented promising new measures to increase and coordinate investments in defense.
 If the E.U. could borrow 750 billion euros to fund pandemic recovery, it could borrow billions more to finance new defense capabilities.
 Here, as elsewhere, the United States would have to take concerned action just to keep from getting in its allies’ way.
 To allow European industry to grow, the White House and Congress ought to be less aggressive in facilitating sales of U.S.-made military equipment.
 The profits of domestic contractors should yield to the vital defense needs of the United States and Europe.